-\log{10} of the relative errors of MC, SLA (randomly shifted lattice rule) and SSOB (scrambled Sobol' points) Conclusions - Our analysis provides a theoretical basis for applying QMC methods accompanied by dimension reduction techniques to two-stage stochastic programs. - The analysis also applies to sparse grid quadrature techniques.
+$\log{10}$ of the relative errors of MC, SLA (randomly shifted lattice rule) and SSOB (scrambled Sobol' points)

+Conclusions - Our analysis provides a theoretical basis for applying QMC methods accompanied by dimension reduction techniques to two-stage stochastic programs. - The analysis also applies to sparse grid quadrature techniques.

-Sparse grids in the unit cube $[0,1]^d$ • The results are extendable and will be extended to mixed-integer two-stage models, multi-stage models, and to other stochastic variational problems.
+Sparse grids in the unit cube $[0,1]^d$ • The results are extendable and will be extended to mixed-integer two-stage models, to multi-stage situations, and to models with stochastic dominance constraints.